ioana-st/ioana-st.github.io/about.md

 * Coordinated documentation delivery on a monthly release cycle, within an Agile environment.
 * Served as point of contact for other teams and raised the profile of the Documentation team in the company.
 * Given presentations to internal teams and to clients.
-* Reviewed the work of junior writers.
+* Reviewed the work of other writers.
 * Provided technical support to a department of ~20 writers for RoboHelp, FrameMaker, SVN, JIRA, Word, HTML.
 * Wrote basic VBA and Python scripts to automate tasks.
 * Done lots and lots of training and mentoring for junior writers.